mcls/nomad/README.md

 # Nomad

+***UNDER DEVELOPMENT***

 Nomad is a migration library for Go.
 Its goal is to be minimal and flexible.
-You can use it with your own ORM, or use plain SQL.
+You can use it with an ORM, or use plain SQL.

 ## Example